• Skip to main content

 • Pour the buttermilk mixture into the bowl with the cornmeal mixture and mix together with a silicone spatula until just combined, or no more dry cornmeal and flour are visible.
 Lastly, fold in the chopped onions with the spatula.

-• Heat oil in a 6-quart Dutch oven over medium-high heat until it has reached 365 degrees Fahrenheit (185°C).
+• Add enough oil to a 5 to 6-quart Dutch oven to come up the sides 3 inches.
+Het the oil over medium-high heat until it has reached 365°F (185°C).

-• Using a tablespoon-sized cookie scoop or two tablespoons, drop balls of batter into the hot oil in batches, about 6-7 at a time.
-Cook until golden brown, about 2-3 minutes.
+• Using a tablespoon size cookie scoop or two tablespoons, drop balls of batter into the hot oil in batches, about 6-7 at a time.
+Fry the hush puppies for 2 to 3 minutes until golden brown, flipping frequently to make sure all sides get evenly browned.

 Notes

-• Leftover hushpuppies can be stored in a ziptop bag or airtight container in the refrigerator for up to five days.
-Reheat hushpuppies in the microwave or, for the crispiest texture, reheat them in the oven.
+• Leftover hushpuppies can be stored in a zip-top bag or airtight container in the refrigerator for up to five days.
+Reheat hushpuppies in the microwave or, for the crispiest texture, reheat them in the oven or an air fryer.

 Nutrition